the-moisrex/webpp/core/include/webpp/memory/README.md

 ### some types of allocators:
 from: https://slembcke.github.io/2020/10/12/CustomAllocators.html

-- __Slab Allocator__: When you need to keep a pool of short lived allocations that are all the same size.
+- __Slab Allocator__: When you need to keep a pool of short-lived allocations that are all the same size.
 - __Linear Allocator__: When you need fast temporary memory with a finite lifespan.
 - __Zone Allocator__: When you need fast temporary memory with a finite lifespan, but don’t know how much you’ll need.
 - __Buddy Block Allocator__: When you need a general purpose allocator with predictable performance.